Chinmaym49/ts/README.md

 optional -> name? : type

 type t3 = t1 & t2 & {} (Can't spread t1 and t2 in t3 as they are not objects)

+literals can have fixed value (liske const or enum)